Trans-Canada Highway: Since completion (1960–2000)

 When the Trans-Canada Highway first opened, it was almost exclusively a two-lane route for its whole length across the country.
 While at the time it was considered a major improvement to the gravel roads and ferries it replaced, it was soon believed to be insufficient to handle the growing traffic volumes.
 In response, several provinces began to construct realignments, freeway widenings, and twin sections of highway in response to traffic flow and safety concerns.

 In British Columbia, the Upper Levels Freeway alignment was opened in 1960 through Metro Vancouver with the completion of the Second Narrows Crossing, which allowed the TCH to bypass downtown Vancouver's streets and the narrow Lions Gate Bridge.
 The four-lane Upper Levels Freeway was constructed to a relatively low standard, with narrow lanes, low overpasses, and no proper merge ramps.
 It remains in this state in the present day.
 Between 1962 and 1964, Highway 1 was rerouted onto a new four-lane freeway bypass between Vancouver and Chilliwack.
 This section of highway was originally part of British Columbia's own 400 series of highways, until the designation was replaced by Highway 1.
 A freeway alignment on the Trans-Canada Highway between Chilliwack and Hope opened in 1986.
 The opening of the Cassiar Tunnel in 1990 bypassed the last sets of signal lights in Vancouver, rendering the whole alignment of the Trans-Canada Highway through the Lower Mainland a freeway.
 All bypassed sections of the highway were absorbed into various urban and rural road networks.
 The older freeways in the Lower Mainland were largely built as a parkway design, with wide, forested medians and low overpasses (a road configuration that was common across North America at the time).
 After the opening of the Coquihalla Highway in 1986, the Trans-Canada Highway through the Fraser Canyon received less traffic, because the freeway bypass shortened the drive between Hope and Kamloops by 90 minutes.
-However, the route was retained as part of the Trans-Canada Highway system, and is considered a scenic route and a valuable part of the Fraser Country Circle Tour.
+However, the route was retained as part of the Trans-Canada Highway, and is considered a scenic route and a valuable part of the Fraser Country Circle Tour.
 The opening of the Coquihalla was also an economic disaster for many of the towns along the Fraser Canyon section of the Trans-Canada Highway, since most of the travel and tourism business along the route quickly dried up when most of the traffic took the new highway.
 The towns continue to be largely deprived of wealth, and some are close to being abandoned.
 On the other hand, Merritt, located midway up the new Coquihalla highway, ended up booming, and continues to grow as a tourism and travel centre.
 The Coquihalla project also realigned Highway 1 (TCH) to a new freeway bypass around Kamloops.
 Plans for a freeway to bypass or eliminate traffic congestion and road hazards along the heavily travelled route from Victoria to Nanaimo on Vancouver Island were cancelled during the recession that followed the 1987 stock market crash.